 Every year, and especially during the mushroom season, the Los Angeles Mycological Society (LAMS) receives requests to identify mushrooms found by the public.
 To respond to this need LAMS members have volunteered to identify these mushrooms.
 This service is available to the public without charge, subject to the terms set forth below.
-In order to be able to offer this service, and avoid incurring liability to LAMS and individual identifiers, persons submitting identification requests MUST adhere to the following guidelines.
+In order to be able to offer this service, and avoid incurring liability to LAMS and individual identifiers, persons submitting identification requests MUST read and agree to the following Terms of Identification Service.

 IMPORTANT: In cases of suspected mushroom poisoning you should immediately call the California Poison Control System, 1-800-222-1222.
 If symptoms are evident, you should transport the patient to the nearest hospital emergency room without delay.
 Taking fresh, uncooked specimens (or at least photographs of fresh specimens) along with the patient will help medical personnel identify your finds and determine the most appropriate course of treatment.